BAkinmarin/bible-quiz-game/README.md

 > As a user, I want to be aware of the rules of the game before I play.

-> As a user, I want to be rewarded for every right answers provided.
+> As a user, I want to be rewarded for every right answer provided.

-> As a user, I want to be able to play without being interupted by advertisements.
+> As a user, I want to be able to play without being interrupted by advertisements.

 > As a user, I want to be able to replay the game and beat my previous score.